-An employee required to work on any of the above holidays shall be paid for authorized work performed on such day at the rate of one and one-half $(1 \frac{1}{2})$ times her regular hourly rate for all such hours worked and, in addition, provided she qualifies, her holiday pay for said holiday.
+An employee required to work on any of the above holidays shall be paid for authorized work performed on such day at the rate of one and one-half (1 1⁄2) times their regular hourly rate for all such hours worked and, in addition, provided they qualify, their holiday pay for said holiday.

 In addition to the holidays listed in Article 21.01, the Employer will designate seven (7) days in the 1st year, seven (7) days in the 2nd year, and a sufficient number of days in the 3rd year of the contract to coincide with other days on which the University will be closed.
 Such days so designated will be considered holidays and the eligibility and pay provisions of 21.02 shall apply to these designated days.
-If an employee is required to perform a full day's work on one of these designated days, she shall be paid at her straight time rate for such work and she shall receive a substituted day off hereunder on a day mutually agreeable to the employee and the Employer.
+If an employee is required to perform a full day's work on one of these designated days, they shall be paid at their straight time rate for such work and they shall receive a substituted day off hereunder on a day mutually agreeable to the employee and the Employer.
 In such case, the substituted day shall be considered as the holiday for that employee.
 A sufficient number of such days will be designated to cover the working days in the December 24 to January 1 period, not covered by Article 21.01, set out in Schedule "D".

-Notwithstanding the preceding, an employee who is required to work on one of the designated day's may elect to be paid her regular rate of pay for the hours worked and, in addition, provided she qualifies, her holiday pay for the said designated day.
+Notwithstanding the preceding, an employee who is required to work on one of the designated day's may elect to be paid their regular rate of pay for the hours worked and, in addition, provided they qualify, their holiday pay for the said designated day.
 In such case there will be no other day substituted for the designated day.